coder/coder/docs/guides/using-organizations.md

 before organizations are generally available:

 - [ ] Sync OIDC claims to auto-assign users to organizations / roles
-- [ ] View provisioner health and manage PSKs in the Coder UI
+- [ ] View provisioner health and create PSKs via the Coder UI